Experimentation. Collaboration. Study.

 Presented by the Afrosonic Innovation Lab

-LUV, NOT LIKES celebrated the foundations of sound system cultures in Toronto.
-We honour the unsung heroes of Toronto’s black music scene.
-We sat down with the host of the Entertainment Report Podcast, Muscle.
+LUV, NOT LIKES celebrates the foundations of sound system cultures in Toronto.
+We honour the unsung heroes of Toronto’s Black music scene.
+For the inaugural event in this series, we sat down with the host of the Entertainment Report Podcast, Muscle.

 MUSCLE interviewed by Mark V. Campbell &